Keyboard ALT + g to toggle grid overlay

 If you’re already an Autodesk member and are having trouble with your account, check out the Autodesk Account FAQ for troubleshooting tips or to retrieve your Autodesk ID or password.

 Yes.
-You can purchase a daily Exhibit Hall Pass for $150 at the conference.
+You can purchase daily Exhibit Hall Passes for $150 each day at the conference.
 Note that Thursday Exhibit Hall Passes do not include the AU party, Bash to the Future.

 RFID stands for radio frequency identification.
 Each AU badge contains a small chip that signals sensors placed throughout the conference.
 We want to find out what people are most interested in and how traffic moves through the conference.
 Don’t worry—we only track the Exhibit Hall, General Sessions, and a few other areas within the conference venue.
 We can’t tell when you go to the restroom or where you go outside of the conference venue.
 If you want to opt out, please tell us when you check in at registration.

 Yes.
-You can browse the AU course offerings and availability via the AU website before completing your registration.
+You can browse the AU 2015 course offerings and availability right now via the AU website.
+Registration opens August 26.

 AU tailored experiences are combinations of classes and networking events focused around a specific interest.
-In 2015, we’re offering tailored experiences for Automotive and Reality Computing.
+In 2015, we’re offering tailored experiences for Automotive, Reality Computing, and 3D Printing.
 If you select an AU tailored experience, we’ll populate your AU calendar with activities we think you’d like to attend, but you’re free to replace them with activities of your choice.

 An AU track is like a mini-major in college.
 It’s a set of classes within a specific industry that, when taken together, provide a deep, curated experience in that focus area.
 There aren’t any meals or social events included—you’re free to select those on your own.